-Say goodbye to dryer lint with this genius $10 gadget (it's over 40% off right now)
+Say goodbye to dryer lint with this bestselling $10 gadget (it's over 40% off right now)

 Why is it a good deal?

-Back to the same price it hit over Labor Day, this popular kit is a mere $10 right now — that's over 40% off.
+Back to the low price it hit over Labor Day, this popular kit is a mere $10 right now — that's over 40% off.

 Why do I need this?